-In the case of an ICM supervisor, the College of Intensive Care Medicine SOT can act as the ANZCA ICM supervisor, or can nominate an individual to perform the role for ANZCA trainees.
+In the case of an ICM supervisor, the College of Intensive Care Medicine SOT can act as the ANZCA ICM supervisor or nominate someone else to perform the role for ANZCA trainees.
 SOTs must notify the college of appointments to the intensive care medicine supervisor role to ensure they have access to the TPS (training@anzca.edu.au).
 Appointments to the other SSU roles do not require a formal process.